the-bumblebee/expos/stage14/README.md

 (Remains unchanged as in stage 12)

-### 3. expl_progs/numbers.expl

-This is the user program written in ExpL language which prints the first 50 natural numbers.
-This program also uses exposcall() function to write the result on to the screen.
-The ExpL compiler translates the exposcall() to the corresponding low level system call and produces `numbers.xsm` in the same directory, on compiling.

-Stack pages: 76, 77.
-User Area Page: 80.

-(Remains unchanged as in stage 11-12)

-### 4. spl_progs/haltprog.spl
+### 3. spl_progs/haltprog.spl

 A program with just a "halt" instruction.
-Used both as an interrupt 10 routine and an exception handler.
-(Remains unchanged as in stages 6-12)
+Used as the exception handler.

+(Remains unchanged as in stages 6-13)

-### 5. spl_progs/console_output.spl
+### 4. spl_progs/console_output.spl

 The interrupt 7 routine programs used for printing to the terminal screen.
 This program requires 3 arguments- argument 1 is -2 (file descriptor for terminal), argument 2 is the value to be printed and argument 3 is could be anything (exists solely for the purpose of convention).
 If argument 1 is -2, prints value to the terminal, else, returns -1.

+(Remains unchanged as in stage 11-13)

+### 5. spl_progs/os_startup.spl

+The OS startup code is modified to load only the boot module and idle program to disk.
+The boot module is then invoked, after which, the tables for the idle program is initialised.
+The STATE of the program is set to RUNNING as it is scheduled to run first.
+The PTBR and PTLR registers are set and the ireturn statement passes control to the user programs.

-(Remains unchanged as in stage 11-12)
+(Remains unchanged as in stage 13)

 ## Compiling SPL Programs